 Zucchini at this stage hardly needs any adornment.
-I like to cut my zucchini into thin coins and toss them in a hot skillet with some oil until they start to turn golden brown.
+I like to cut my zucchini into thin coins and toss them in a hot skillet with some oil until they start to turn golden-brown.
 That's it!

 I like to add fresh dill and lemon zest to my sauté.
 They add just the right aromatics to the zucchini.

-Sautéed Zucchini with Dill RecipePrint
+- Sautéed Zucchini with Gruyere

 You can halve this recipe if cooking for four or fewer people.

-- 6 medium zucchini (7-inches long, 2 1/2 pounds or 1.10 kg total)
+6 medium zucchini (7-inches long, 2 1/2 pounds or 1.10 kg total)

-- 4 tablespoons olive oil
+4 tablespoons olive oil, divided

-- 1/2 teaspoon salt, plus more to taste
+1/2 teaspoon kosher salt, plus more to taste

-- 1/4 teaspoon ground black pepper, plus more to taste
+1/4 teaspoon freshly ground black pepper, plus more to taste

-- 2 tablespoons chopped fresh dill
+2 tablespoons chopped fresh dill

-- Zest from one lemon
+Zest from one lemon